 AND any of the following courses to make up the remaining credits (if any):

-For more information on each course view the Academic Course Descriptions 2019.
+For more information on each course view the Course Descriptions.

 Admission to the New Zealand Certificate in Christian Studies is open to full-time and part-time New Zealand students and full-time International students.